 Media filters use glass, carbon, sand, biomaterial, or other specially designed products to remove impurities from a fluid.
 The filter media may be either unactivated (no pre-processing treatment) or activated.
 Filter activation occurs thermally or chemically.
 The activation process optimizes process media to filter media contact.
 Thermal activation increases the temperature to create steam, opening the pores of the filter media.
 Chemical activation uses a strong base, acid, or salt in conjunction with heat to initiate activation.

 The main principle behind this filtration process is that of ‘adsorption’.
 The porous structure of carbon granules traps fluid contanminants.
 Removal capabilities and operating properties depend on the filter media type, the type and amount of pollution present, process media acidity and temperature, and contact duration.

 A very common type of activated filter material is carbon.
 Carbon provides a great deal of porosity, is commonly available, and is effective for a broad range of materials.
 Common applications of activated carbon filters are water purification, air purification, and industrial gas processing.

 Maintenance considerations depend on the type of filter used and the manufacturer’s recommendations.
 All filters are cleaned or replaced on a routine basis.
-Filters may be replaced on a routine time intervals, but a more economical method is to monitor the pressure drop across the filter.
+Some operators replace filters on routine time intervals, but a more economical method is to monitor the pressure drop across the filter.
 When the filter pressure drop reaches a certain amount the filter should be cleaned or replaced.

 The process of cleaning may involve mechanical shaking or backwashing.
-Mechanical shaking is most commonly applied to bag filters to remove accumulated contaminants.
-Another method of cleaning a filter is called backwashing.
-In the backwash process, a differential pressure is applied across the bed and then washed in a backward manner, which means that the flow of the water is opposite to the normal flow.
+Mechanical shaking of bag filters removes accumulated contaminants.
+Backwashing provides another method of cleaning a filter.
+In the backwash process, a differential pressure applies across the bed and then washes in a backward manner.
+Thus, the flow of the water is opposite to the normal flow.